Consensys/react-native-sssa/README.md

   <a href="#usage">Usage</a>
 </p>

-A library to generate cryptographically secure shares of a secret.
+A react-native library to generate cryptographically secure shares of a secret using Shamir's Secret Sharing Algorithm.

 ## Installation